“Better Together” Lyrics Meaning (Luke Combs)

 Would just sound better together and probably always will

-This connects directly to the last line of the bridge.
+This connects to the last line of the bridge.
 Their names together just make sense.

 The rest of the chorus repeats, reinforcing the earlier message: they belong side by side.